ClicknClear/Public-Resources/Verificaiton.md

 For example, say you have a unique ID for each entry you're expecting.
 You could use a signup field and signup field key to capture this information during signup:
 ![alt text](resources/images/SIGNUP_FIELD_KEY.png)

-To auto-fill a signup field for your entrants, update the signup url to have an additional query parameter where the key is your field key and the value is the information you want to be auto populated.
+To auto-fill a signup field for your entrants, update the signup url to have an additional query parameter where the key is your field key and the value is the information you want to be auto-filled.
 In the uniqueID example, for an event, it would look like this:
 ```
 https://verification.clicknclear.com/my-events/event/1/invite?token=e175e0c9e5d73fe2c2574c83b1e1d5dd&uniqueID=12345678